magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 repository and finally publish it to [`clojars`](https://clojars.org/).

-In this tutorial we'll came back to the Clojure(Script) programming language by introducing the most explained and commented library in the brief history of this awesome programming language:
+In this tutorial we're coming back to the Clojure(Script) programming language by introducing the most explained and commented library in the brief history of this awesome programming language:
 [`core.async`](https://github.com/clojure/core.async).

 ## Preamble